 County served as nucleus of the proprietary colony of Carolina.

 It was, to say the least, a pompous and even cumbersome pattern for government, and seemed designed to obliterate the strides towards self-government made by the English peoples.
-Under this system, the Lords Proprietors remained the primary source of authority, vested in a Palatine Court with the eldest Proprietor designated as Palatine or presiding Proprietor.
+Under this system, the Lords Proprietors remained the primary source of authority, vested in a Palatine Court with the eldest of the Lords Proprietors designated as Palatine or presiding Proprietor.
 Each Proprietor was also eventually to maintain his own feudal court in Carolina.
-Until such time as this plan became effective, Proprietors were represented in the government of the colony through designated deputies, each Proprietor retaining the right to name a deputy to work with the governor and a "Parliament" as the ruling force in Albemarle.
+Until such time as this plan became effective, Lords Proprietors were represented in the government of the colony through designated "Deputies," each Proprietor retaining the right to name a Deputy to work with the appointed governor and a "Parliament" as the ruling force in Albemarle.

 Albemarle was no longer an isolated outpost of colonization, but there was little to indicate its people considered themselves in a more favorable position.